greenealexander/shinozuka-oscar-blog/src/posts/genius-of-the-crowd.md

 Beware those quick to praise
 For they need praise in return
 Beware those who are quick to censor
-They are afraid of what they do not know”
+They are afraid of what they do not know
 — Charles Bukowski, Genius of the Crowd

+Reading these lines above got me thinking about my own behavior since Charles Bukowski described a person who, to my dismay, sounded a bit like myself.

 He uses the word average four times and suddenly uses the word genius.
 The contrast… This is my favorite part of the poem and it never ceases to send a chill down my spine.

+## My Favorite Part of the Poem
 >Beware the average man the average woman
 Beware their love, their love is average
 Seeks average